mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ```

 ## Register MATLAB as Jenkins Tool
 When you run MATLAB code and Simulink models as part of your automated pipeline of tasks, Jenkins invokes MATLAB as an external program.
-When you configure your project, you can explicitly specify the MATLAB version that Jenkins should invoke by providing the path to the preferred MATLAB root folder.
+When you configure your project, you can explicitly specify the MATLAB version that Jenkins invokes by providing the path to the preferred MATLAB root folder.
 For example, you can use an `environment` block in your `Jenkinsfile` to specify a MATLAB root folder for your pipeline project.

 Instead of specifying the path to the MATLAB root folder on a per-project basis, you can register a MATLAB version as a Jenkins tool, which makes it available to any project you configure in Jenkins.
 Once you have registered a MATLAB version as a tool, you no longer need to specify its root folder path within a project.
 Jenkins needs only the tool name to access the MATLAB version.

 The plugin enables you to register MATLAB as a tool in two different ways:
 - You can register a preinstalled version of MATLAB by specifying the path to its root folder.
-- You can register a specific version of MATLAB (R2021a or later) using [MATLAB Package Manager](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md) (`mpm`) as the installer.
+- You can register a specific version of MATLAB (R2021a or later) using [MATLAB Package Manager](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md) (`mpm`).
 The plugin uses MATLAB Package Manager to automatically install your preferred products.
 (Automatic installation is supported only on UNIX&reg; systems.)

 ### Register Preinstalled MATLAB Version
 To register a preinstalled version of MATLAB as a Jenkins tool:

 1) In your Jenkins interface, select **Manage Jenkins > Tools**.
 2) In the **MATLAB installations** section of the **Tools** page, click **Add MATLAB**.
-The section expands and lets you assign a name to your preferred MATLAB version and specify its installation location.
+The section expands and lets you register your preferred MATLAB version.
-3) Specify the name you want to assign to the MATLAB version (tool name) in the **Name** box, and enter the full path to its root folder in the **MATLAB root** box.
+3) In the **Name** box, specify the tool name you want to assign to the MATLAB version.
+In the **MATLAB root** box, enter the full path to its root folder.
 (To register a preinstalled MATLAB version as a tool, do not select **Install automatically**.)
 4) To confirm your choices, click **Save** at the bottom of the page.

 For example, register MATLAB R2024b as a Jenkins tool named `R2024b` on your Windows local agent.